jbhiltscher/steam_project/README.rst

     import seaborn as sns
     import pkg_resources
     from SteamInsights import load_data
-    #from rfphate import RFPHATE
-    #from load_data import *

-    # For all games dataset
-    all_games = load_data()
+    all_games = load_data('all_games')

-    # For tags dataset
     tags = load_data('tags')

-    # For ratings dataset
     ratings = load_data('ratings')

 We can visually explore the top values for a category by global sales, ratings, and price.

 By developers: